Shaken Dynamics on the 3-D Cubic Lattice: Numerical simulations

 Recalling that, in this paper we wrote $J$ in place of the usual $\beta J$, where $\beta = \frac{1}{k_b T}$, we get

 for a suitable constant $C$.

-Note that the value of $\gamma$ is related to the dimension of the system and it is the same for the whole class of Ising-like lattice systems with the same dimension.
+Note that the value of $\gamma$ is related to the dimension of the system and it is the same for the whole class of Ising-like lattice systems with the same dimension (see \cite{macritical}).
 We estimated $\gamma$ for several values of $q$ ranging from $0$ to $2$, that is for geometries ranging from a collection of $2d$ honeycomb lattices to the simple cubic lattice.
-Our estimates are fairly simple and are not meant to determine the values of the critical exponent with high accuracy.
+In this case, our estimates are not meant to determine the values of the critical exponent with high accuracy.
 Rather, as long as our values are consistent with those available in the literature, we want use them to support our conjecture that the systems retains a three dimensional structure for all positive $q$s.

 Our results are summarized in Fig.~\ref{fig:slope_critical_exponents} and Fig.~\ref{fig:critical_coefficients}.
-There it is possible to see that, for $q > 0$ both the high and low temperature critical exponents are quite ``close'' to the value $\gamma = 1.237\ldots$ that is the critical value for three dimensional Ising systems (see \cite{25orderGamma}).
+There it is possible to see that, for $q > 0$ both the high and low temperature critical exponents are quite close to the value $\gamma \approx 1.237$ that is the critical value for three dimensional Ising systems (see \cite{25orderGamma}).
 On the other hand, as soon as $q=0$, our estimate jumps to a value that is much closer to the critical value for two dimensional Ising system ($\gamma=\frac{7}{4}$, see \cite{Thompson}).

-These findings show that our model is able to capture through the variation of the parameter $q$ the phase transition in the geometry of the system.
+These findings show that our model is able to capture through the variation of the parameter $q$ the dimensional transition in the geometry of the system.